-Using temporary administrative professionals isn’t anything revolutionary in 2014.
+Using temporary administrative professionals isn’t anything revolutionary.
 Many companies rely on them during employee vacations and sick days, important projects, high workloads and other situations.
 However, if you haven’t turned to a staffing firm for assistance for many years or it’s a first, working with a temp agency can bring about many questions.

 Here are answers to some of the most common ones people have when getting started:

 1. How do I even go about finding a qualified staffing firm?

 Obviously, you can do a basic Google search for staffing services in your area, but it’s even better to get referrals.
 Ask colleagues and others in your network for recommendations.
 Then, evaluate each temp agency carefully.
 Talk to each firm and assess their experience, administrative expertise and friendliness.
 Consider whether the firm provides its temporary professionals with training, because this means candidates are more likely to have up-to-date skills.

 2. Are there any warning signs of a bad recruiter?

 Steer clear of any staffing firms that leave you feeling confused about fees, billing arrangements and procedures.
 Pay attention to how they treat candidates, too.
 There should be no charge to applicants working with a recruiter, not even for skills testing.
 Also, be wary of any organization that doesn’t return your calls promptly or has limited experience in the staffing business.
 If your gut instinct tells you to move on, move on.

 3. How can I ensure the temporary professionals placed at my company are good matches?